Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Results and Discussion

 \subsection{Pressure cell characterization}

-All measurements of the magnetic moment $m$ were collected using a Quantum Design MPMS3 magnetometer, with the sample mounted either on a standard brass sample holder or inside an off-the-shelf BeCu pressure cell capable of reaching pressures up to 1.3 GPa.
+All measurements of the magnetic moment $m$ were collected using a Quantum Design MPMS3 magnetometer, with the sample mounted either on a standard brass sample holder or inside an off-the-shelf 1.3 GPa model Quantum Design BeCu pressure cell.
 For pressure-dependent measurements, the sample was loaded into a Teflon capsule with an outer diameter of 2.6 mm and an inner diameter of 2.2 mm, as illustrated in Fig.~\ref{fig:fig1}(a).
 The pressure was calibrated using a tin (Sn) manometer, as the critical temperature $T_c$ of pure Sn exhibits a linear pressure dependence of $dP/dT_c = -0.489~\mathrm{GPa/K}$ in the range $0-1.3$~GPa.
 The tin piece was placed directly adjacent to the sample to ensure that the measured pressure accurately reflects the pressure experienced by the crystal.
 The pressure-dependent $T_c$ of the tin manometer is shown in Supplementary Fig. S1.

 The pressure cell introduces a large background signal (e.g., 0.015 emu at 4 K and 7 T) that varies strongly with both temperature and magnetic field, as shown in Fig.~\ref{fig:fig1}(b).
 In particular, the field dependence becomes markedly nonlinear at low temperatures.
 These complex features make accurate background subtraction essential to determine the true sample moment.

-The Quantum Design MPMS-3 software \textit{MultiVu} determines the magnetic moment by fitting the measured voltage $V(z)$, obtained as the sample is scanned through a second-order gradiometer pickup coil set, to the theoretical dipole response function, where $z$ denotes the sample position relative to the center of the coil set \cite{QD1014_213,QD1500_022,QD1500_023,SQUIDLAB}:
+Note that the background shows no time dependence, as demonstrated in Supplementary Fig.~S6.